cobalthq/cobalt-product-public-docs/README.md

 - [Google Developer Style Guide](https://github.com/errata-ai/Google) rules, customized for Vale
 - Rules associated with the [write-good](https://github.com/btford/write-good) grammar linter

-These rules are a "Work in Progress"; we may overrule/modify them as we use them to evaluate Cobalt content.
+These rules are a "Work in Progress"; we may overrule/modify them as we use them to review Cobalt content.

 ## Search Engine Optimization (SEO)